-THIS AGREEMENT is made and entered into this day of , 20 by and between , a organized and existing under the laws of the State of , ("Interconnection Customer,") and a existing under the laws of the State of , ("Transmission Provider ").
-Interconnection Customer and Transmission Provider each may be referred to as a "Party," or collectively as the "Parties."

-WHEREAS, Interconnection Customer is proposing to develop a Large Generating Facility or generating capacity addition to an existing Generating Facility consistent with the Interconnection Request submitted by Interconnection Customer dated ; and

-WHEREAS, Interconnection Customer desires to interconnect the Large Generating Facility with the Transmission System;

-WHEREAS, Transmission Provider has completed an Interconnection System Impact Study (the "System Impact Study") and provided the results of said study to Interconnection Customer; and

-WHEREAS, Interconnection Customer has elected [Interconnection Customer to fill in with its election between NRIS or ERIS pursuant to Section 3.2 of the LGIP] and requested Transmission Provider to perform an Interconnection Facilities Study to specify and estimate the cost of the equipment, engineering, procurement and construction work needed to implement the conclusions of the Interconnection System Impact Study in accordance with Good Utility Practice to physically and electrically connect the Large Generating Facility to the Transmission System.

-NOW, THEREFORE, in consideration of and subject to the mutual covenants contained herein the Parties agreed as follows:

-- 1.0 When used in this Agreement, with initial capitalization, the terms specified shall have the meanings indicated in Transmission Provider's FERC-approved LGIP. - 2.0 Interconnection Customer elects and Transmission Provider shall cause an Interconnection Facilities Study consistent with Section 8.0 of this LGIP to be performed in accordance with the Tariff.
+THIS AGREEMENT is made and d entered into this day of , 20 by and between er the laws of the State of , a or ganized and existing under er the laws of the State of , ("Interconnection) on Customer,") andion Customer and Transmis a existing und er the laws of the State of , ("Transmissic on Provider ").
+"Party," or co ollectively as the "Parties." sion Provider each m iay be referred t to as a R RECITALS Facility or go , Interconnection Customer enerating capacity addition nection Request submitted b to an existing Genera ating Facility co nsistent with , Interconnection Customer the Transmission System; desires to interconne ect the Large Ge enerating Study (the "S , Transmission Provider has System Impact Study") and ion Customer; and • • em Impact Customer to LGIP] and re Study to speconstruction Impact Study , Interconnection Customer fill in with its election betwequested Transmission Providing and estimate the cost of work needed to implement y in accordance with Good Large Generating Facility to veen NRIS or ERIS prider to perform an Inf the equipment, enging the conclusions of the Utility Practice to physical oursuant to Sectinate of the connection Fineering, procure the Interconnection is sufficiently sically and elements. on 3.2 of the Facilities ement and on System REFORE, in consideration arties agreed as follows: of and subject to the e mutual covena ants contained 1.0 When used in this Agreem shall have the meanings in approved LGIP. • 2.0 Interconnection Customer Interconnection Facilities be performed in accordance with the Tariff.

-- 3.0 The scope of the Interconnection Facilities Study shall be subject to the assumptions set forth in Attachment A and the data provided in Attachment B to this Agreement. - 4.0 The Interconnection Facilities Study report (i) shall provide a description, estimated cost of (consistent with Attachment A), schedule for required facilities to interconnect the Large Generating Facility to the Transmission System and (ii) shall address the short circuit, instability, and power flow issues identified in the Interconnection System Impact Study. - 5.0 The time for completion of the Interconnection Facilities Study is specified in Attachment A.

-Transmission Provider shall invoice Interconnection Customer on a monthly basis for the work to be conducted on the Interconnection Facilities Study each month.
+- 3.0 The scope of the Interconnection Facilities Study shall be subject to the assumptions set forth in Attachment A and the data provided in Attachment B to this Agreement. - 4.0 The Interconnection Facilities Study report (i) shall provide a description, estimated cost of (consistent with Attachment A), schedule for required facilities to interconnect the Large Generating Facility to the Transmission System and (ii) shall address the short circuit, instability, and power flow issues identified in the Interconnection System Impact Study. - 5.0 The time for completion of the Interconnection Facilities Study is specified in Attachment A. - Transmission Provider shall invoice Interconnection Customer on a monthly basis for the work to be conducted on the Interconnection Facilities Study each month.
 Interconnection Customer shall pay invoiced amounts within thirty (30) Calendar Days of receipt of invoice.
-Transmission Provider shall continue to hold the amounts on deposit until settlement of the final invoice.
+Transmission Provider shall continue to hold the amounts on deposit until settlement of the final invoice. - 6.0 Miscellaneous.

-6.0 Miscellaneous.
 The Interconnection Facility Study Agreement shall include standard miscellaneous terms including, but not limited to, indemnities, representations, disclaimers, warranties, governing law, amendment, execution, waiver, enforceability and assignment, that reflect best practices in the electric industry, and that are consistent with regional practices, Applicable Laws and Regulations, and the organizational nature of each Party.
 All of these provisions, to the extent practicable, shall be consistent with the provisions of the LGIP and the LGIA.